FedFlw/DIFFERENT-FEDERATED-ALGORITHMS/dyn_selector/README.md

 python -m dyn_selector.dataset_preparation alpha=<alpha>
 ```

-In this case the generated datasets will be saved in the `cifar10` folder.

 ### Running simulations and reproducing results
 If you have not done it yet, [generate the clients' dataset](#generate-clients-dataset).